i99dash docs

 };

-const client = MiniAppClient.withBridge(bridge);
+const client = MiniAppClient.withBridge(bridge as any);

-const off = client.car.onStatusChange(() => {});
+const off = await client.car.subscribe({

 expect(subscribed).toHaveBeenCalledOnce();